BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 • Use JS to make checkbox automatically check after selecting something from the dropdown next to it.<br/>
 • Use Ajax for reset and/or display scoreboard.<br/>
 • Add times chosen to scoreboard.<br/>
+• Add % and # of players who choose Player 1 versus 2 (another metric to compare the ELO function to).<br/>
 • <strike>See if negative numbers affects FIDE implementation of ELO.</strike> <strong>(Solved, see "What I've Learned")</strong><br/>
 • <strike>Create dropdown box to select, and limit, number of players.</strike> <strong>(DONE - ~8/18/2019)</strong><br />
 • <strike>Finish separate scoreboard.</strike> <strong>(DONE - 8/12/2019)</strong><br />